dolv/devops/README.md

 # devops

+Here you see folder named env.
+It means environment provisioning.
+Under the env you will see split by provisioning tools: Ansible, Chef, Terraform maybe something else will be added.

+## Notes About ansible/azure-stack

 In order to be able to run playbooks from ansible/azure-stack you need to get the master host (the host where you run the playboook from) to be p roperly configured for it.